I wrote the following post years ago but always re-share it in October. It's one of my top ten most-viewed blog articles ever . . .

 I will bite the bullet this year and write a post with the hope of eventually providing encouragement to some man of God out there serving his church.
+It's a little like a fireman raising money for the firefighters' fund.
 Hopefully, persons from other congregations will read it and the article will spur them on toward love and good deeds toward their pastors.

 Worthy of Double Honor